DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. In an `@example` block, add an inline comment below the function that starts with "=>" and shows the example's output.
+  1. Below each exemplified operation in `@example` blocks, add an in-line comment that starts with "=>" followed by the operation's returned value.

     ```js
     // Bad